 “Now that I farm vegetables and rear chickens, I earn around Ksh 12,000 (USD $112) as profit a month.
 I also employ two part-time workers from my community to tend to my farm and deliver my produce to market.
 I am lucky that my daughter can now go to a private school.
 This means she doesn’t miss out on learning because teachers in private school don’t strike like they do in the public schools.”

 What happens next

 The limited duration of Hand in Hand’s programmes is a defining characteristic of our work.
 Our aim is to help members help themselves, empowering them to break the cycle of dependency through their own nous and hard work.
 And so, after two years, we say goodbye.

 More than 90 percent of members have started businesses that employ at least one person for at least 24 hours a week.
 Group leaders have the skills and confidence to tap markets outside Kithimani without Kelvin’s support.
 And a Village Development Committee (pictured) has been established to support members’ continued development.

 But if the people of Kithimani have worked their way from subsistence to success, millions more in villages across Kenya could still benefit from our training.
-To learn more about how you can help, please click the link below.
+To learn more about how you can help, please contact Joe Dyson (details below).